 FCB Group is Australia’s leading workplace relations specialist firm providing strategic, legal, HR and HR Technology solutions to ASX 100, private companies and public sector clients.

 Damien Fitzpatrick was elected by his peers as RUPA's ninth President in February 2018, serving with distinction until his retirement in June 2020..

-Away from Rugby, Damien holds a Bachelor of Commerce through Macquarie University, and is nearing completion of his MBA, also at Macquarie.
+Away from Rugby, Damien holds a Bachelor of Commerce and an MBA through Macquarie University.

 He was heavily involved in negotiations for CBA V in late 2017, sitting in on critical meetings between RUPA and Rugby Australia (RA) as a player representative alongside the man he succeeded (Dean Mumm) as RUPA President.

 Australian Men's Rugby Sevens Player Director Lewis Holland, the Captain of the national side, was elected by his peers in February 2018.

 Holland made his Rugby Sevens debut in 2011, and represented his country at the 2016 Olympic Games in Rio de Janeiro and the 2013 and 2018 Rugby Sevens World Cups, missing the 2018 Commonwealth Games through injury.
 Holland was also voted by his peers as the 2016 Men's Rugby Sevens Players' Player of the Year, presented at the RUPA Awards.

 Away from Rugby, Lewis has completed his Diploma of Business, Advanced Diploma of Business and Foundation Level Coach and Referee qualifications, while he also owns a property and breeds cattle in Queensland's Darling Downs region.